It seems to me that there are many aspects to getting a germ of an understanding of what we are as human beings.

 We can store and retrieve vast amounts of information very rapidly and very reliably.

-We store and retrieve that information as interference patterns, which has an interesting side effect of allowing us to make abstractions and intuitions.
+It seems that the mechanisms we use to store and retrieve that information operate in analogous fashion as interference patterns, which has an interesting side effect of allowing us to make abstractions and intuitions.

 To understand a little of how that works, we need to consider how our nerves transmit information.